OSGeo/gdal/doc/source/development/rfc/rfc95_standard_int_types.rst

   self-explanatory on their actual width (64 bit), adds cognitive load to developers.

-- Due to their poor namespacing, those short typenames may occasionaly clash with other libraries.
+- Due to their poor namespacing, those short typenames may occasionally clash with other libraries.
 At a time, Poppler used a ``GBool`` data type as well, which was clashing with GDAL's one.